 Open Throat or Teardrop Racquet

-The racquet to the left, the Head Graphene Cyano 115 has an open throat or a teardrop style of head.
+The racquet above, the Tecnifibre Carboflex X-Speed 125 has an open throat or a teardrop style of head.
 The primary benefits of an open throat are a larger sweet spot and more power.
 The larger sweet spot is provided because of the larger distance between where the string contacts the frame.
 This is also why a teardrop head will generally provide more power.

 The elasticity of the string, its give on contact with the ball and its snapping back in to place is how the string imparts force on the ball.
 The more the string can give and then snap back the more velocity the ball will have coming off of the strings.
 The longer the strings the more they can give and thus the more power can be achieved.